nuki-susanti/nuki-susanti.github.io/_posts/2023-02-24-web-scraping-using-python scrapy.md

 pip install scrapeops-scrapy-proxy-sdk
 ```

 Further, cloud service has anti-bot protection that will block our scraping activity.
-To avoid blocking, we need rotating proxy from proxy provider. <i>A rotating proxy is a proxy server that changes our internet-enabled device's IP address for each HTTP request that our web browser makes.
+To avoid blocking, we need to rotate proxy provided by proxy provider. <i>A rotating proxy is a proxy server that changes our internet-enabled device's IP address for each HTTP request that our web browser makes.
 It generates new IPs from its vast pool of addresses, hiding our actual IP address to keep us anonymous online.
 [Source](https://firstsiteguide.com/what-is-rotating-proxy/)</i>.
 This will make website server thinks that all of scraper requests coming from the different sources/person.
 However, I would recommend a legitimate proxy provider for this purpose, unless you want your IP to get blocked.
 I used free plan from a professional [proxy provider](https://scrapeops.io/){:target="_blank"} which gives me 1000 free API credits.
 Further, I also applied 3s time delay between request to be more "ethical".

 ```python
 # File: settings.py